What We Do

 NAMI In Our Own Voice is a free outreach program consisting of informational presentations about mental health conditions from people with lived experiences providing personal testimonials, short videos, and time for audience questions and discussion.
 Contact us to find out more about this program or to register.

-NAMI Family-to-Family is a 12-session educational program for family, partners, friends, and significant others of adults living with mental illness.
-The course is designed to help all family members understand and support someone living with mental illness, while maintaining their own well-being.
+NAMI Family-to-Family is an 8-session educational program for family, partners, friends, and significant others of adults living with a mental health condition.
+The course is designed to help all loved-ones understand and support someone living with a mental health condition, while maintaining their own well-being.

 NAMI Peer-to-Peer is an 8-session recovery-focused educational program for adults who wish to establish and maintain wellness in response to mental health challenges.
-The course provides critical information and strategies related to living with mental illness.
+The course provides critical information and strategies related to living with a mental health condition.

 Connection Recovery Support Group